onekiwano/onekiwano.github.io/_pages/home.md

 <p>
 We are fascinated by crypto and AI, and we thought there is a great opportunity in using AI to predict crypto price.
-Not only to be able to trade crytpos effectively, but also to bring predictability to the crypto world, that could provide the safety through a predictable volatility that could increase trust in the technology.
+Not only to be able to trade crytpos effectively, but also to bring predictability to the crypto world.
+We believe that a predictable volatility will increase the trust in the technology.
 We thought we have the skill, so we just needed good company to push the project forward.
-That's how we decided to start this endeavour.
+Now that we are in good company, we decided to start this endeavour.

 <p>